crcx/retroforth/README.md

 source is not published.

-Proceeds from these are used to pay for various project related expenses (vps, domains, hardware upgrades, and an occasional cup of tea).
+Proceeds from these are used to pay for various project related expenses (servers, domains, hardware upgrades, and an occasional cup of tea).

 ## Alternative Implementations